neonphyte/ITP_IS19/README.md

 ├── FileManager.kt # Saves processed images to new location

-├── FaceBlurWorker.kt # Background worker to automate scanning and processing
+├── MetaFolderService.kt: # A persistent Android Service that observes file changes in the Meta AI folder and automatically processes newly added images.

 ├── res/layout/activity_main.xml